yathinosaur/GlobalCatch/README.md

 * Working Unity application with AR
 * Use of EchoAR and integrating with our application
 * Learning how to use Firebase
-* Creating a working chat application between two users
+* Creating a working chat application between multiple users

 ## What's next?